Chapter 32:

 ‘They’re behaving,’ Youchan whispered.
 She inched closer, hoping her own heart could help steady his.

 ‘Yes,’ he whispered back.
-‘They’re behaving.
+‘They’re behaving…..
 Why are they behaving?’

 ‘Because,’ she murmured, ‘they’re terrified of Maria.’

 The very mention made every child straighten another millimeter.
-As if summoned, Maria strode past them with a flaring long coat, tablet in hand, and a crisp voice.
+As if summoned, Maria strode past them with a flaring long coat, tablet in hand, and a demanding voice.
 She directed personnel and bowed to dignitaries with bold elegance.
 She gave the misfit corner a single glance.
 Instantly, all eight children sat even straighter.

 Maria’s expression remained emotionless, but her eyes softened by one cell.
 Cute!
 My Mutsuki did that!
 Good job, my boy!